dariuszwrzesien/DwrJavascriptStarter/README.md

 ## Web Server
 ### Express
+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ## Automation
 ### NPM Scripts
+Spm supports the "scripts" property of the package.json file, for the following scripts: pre/post install, pre/post start, pre/post stop and many more.

 ## Transpiling
 ### Babel
+Babel has support for the latest version of JavaScript through syntax transformers.
+Babel allow you to use new syntax, right now without waiting for browser support.

 ## Bundling
 ### WebPack
+Webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

 ## Lint
 ### ESLint
+ESLint is an open source project originally created by Nicholas C. Zakas in June 2013.
+Its goal is to provide a pluggable linting utility for JavaScript.

 ## Testing
 ### Test framework: Mocha